dukenguyenxyz/spider-gazelle-todo/README.md

 #### Update a task

 - Set params ID to task ID.
-Send single or multiple attributes of the Task object to TasksController#update `{ title: 'Going shopping in Parramatta' }`
+Send single or multiple attributes of the Task object to TasksController#update `{ title: 'Going shopping in Parramatta, completed: true, order: 5' }`

 #### View all tasks